IMCG/Sexain-MemAddrTrace/README.md

 Sexain-MemAddrTrace
 ===================

-A simple but optimized Pin tool to collect memory access trace.
-Outputs are buffered and compressed.
+A simple but optimized Pin tool (Pintool) to collect memory access trace.
+Records are buffered and compressed before outputted to a compact binary file.

+Usage

+make PIN_ROOT=<path to Pin kit> obj-intel64/MemAddrTrace.so